Licensed. Bonded.

 Protects your property against accidental damage during construction

 General liability insurance protects your home against accidental damage caused by our crew during construction.
-If a tool falls and cracks your bathroom floor outside the work area, if a pipe is accidentally nicked, if any property damage occurs as a result of our work — our insurance covers the cost of repairs.
-Without this coverage, you as the homeowner could be left holding the bill for any accidental damage a contractor causes on your property.
+If a tool falls and damages your floor outside the work area, if a pipe is accidentally nicked, if any property damage occurs as a result of our work — our insurance covers the cost of repairs.
+Without this coverage, you as the homeowner could be left paying for any accidental damage a contractor causes on your property.

 Why This Protects You